-Subject to the satisfaction of applicable legal requirements, each Special Warrant was exercisable for one unit, consisting of one exchangeable share of SMTC Canada, and one-half of a warrant to purchase an exchangeable share of SMTC Canada.
-Each whole warrant (a "Purchase Warrant") is exercisable for one exchangeable share of SMTC Canada at an exercise price of C\$1.85 per share until March 3, 2009.
+Subject to the satisfaction of applicable legal requirements, each Special Warrant was exercisable for one unit, consisting of onefifth of an exchangeable share of SMTC Canada, and one-half of a warrant to purchase one-fifth of an exchangeable share of SMTC Canada.
+Each whole warrant (a "Purchase Warrant") is exercisable for one-fifth of an exchangeable share of SMTC Canada at an exercise price of C\$9.25 per share until March 3, 2009.
 The Special Warrants were exercised into units on June 2, 2004.